hamcheezee/eunomia-data-pipeline/README.md

 ```

 #### Verification:
-To verify the creation of the schema, you can use DuckDB's built-in commands:
+To verify any changes in DuckDB, you can use DuckDB's built-in commands:
 ```sql
 SHOW DATABASES;                                           -- Lists all databases SELECT schema_name FROM information_schema.schemata;      -- Lists all schemas within the current database
 ```

+> If you do not observe any changes after running the DAG to transfer data from MSSQL to DuckDB, try reconnecting to the DuckDB server.